 Hi.
 I’m Leslie Wolff.
 I joined ICSEW because I believe that while there have been improvements for state employed women since ICSEW’s beginnings, there is still equity work to be done on a lot of levels and this group can make a difference in that work.
 I get a lot out of this group.
 I really value having ways to connect with folks who work in other agencies, who I would never have had the opportunity to otherwise meet.
 I also really like the learning opportunities that this committee provides.
 I hope that I am able to help further improve the lives of state employees and all Washingtonians.

-Cynthia Wisdom, Department of Revenue
+Emily Duke, Department of Revenue

 During each legislative session we create bill alerts to notify Washington state-employed women of bills that may impact them.
 Find them on our blog, InterAct.

 Be Your Own Advocate